Why trade Deliveroo's IPO with IG?

 How has Deliveroo been performing?

-Only two years after launching, Deliveroo was already worth almost £500 million.
-Sales and profit figures increased rapidly in the following years, but losses continue to rise due to its high cost structure and significant investment in expansion.
-The most recent figures are £476 million in revenue (2019) and £232 million in losses (2018).
 Before the coronavirus pandemic hit, it was estimated that Deliveroo would contribute around £4 billion in economic output.
 However, order numbers started to decrease rapidly following national lockdowns and 15% of its workforce had to be laid off.
-Deliveroo’s latest valuation of more than £1.6 billion is thanks to the extra funding it has received in recent years, which includes the £459 million boost from Amazon in 2019.
+Deliveroo’s funding in recent years has included a £459 million boost from Amazon in 2019.
+After Deliveroo’s latest fundraising round (January 2021), the company’s market cap was estimated at £7.5 billion.

 Deliveroo has created more than 60,000 jobs and partnered with more than 80,000 restaurants.
 Headquartered in London, it services the UK, Ireland, France, the Netherlands, Belgium, Spain, Italy, UAE, Kuwait, Singapore, Hong Kong, Taiwan and Australia.